 GSI configuration and variances

 The current Android GSI project has the following configuration:

-- Verify Boot.
-The GSI doesn't include a verify boot solution (vboot 1.0, AVB, etc.).
+- Verify boot.
+The GSI doesn't include a verify boot solution (such as vboot 1.0 or AVB).
 To flash the GSI to an Android device, the device must have a method for disabling verify boot.

 - Build variant.
 The GSI always uses a

 userdebugbuild variant to enable running VTS and CTS.
 After replacing the system image with the GSI, you can root the device then test with a

 - File system and image format.
 The GSI uses an ext4 file system with a sparse image format.

 The current Android GSI project includes the following major variances: